 The children worked together, dropping the stones into the container.

-Looking for more easy science activities for toddlers and preschoolers?
-Check out our:
+More easy science activities for toddlers and preschoolers: